 -

-Safety: Safety goggles, hearing protection, gloves, and a fire extinguisher belong in every workshop.
+Safety: Safety glasses, hearing protection, gloves and a fire extinguisher belong in every workshop.

 -

-Working environment: Non-slip mats ensure safe standing, and good ventilation or a small extraction system keeps dust and fumes away.
+Working environment: Non-slip mats ensure a secure footing, good ventilation or a small extraction system keeps dust and fumes away.

 -